KevinLu0102/Pokedex/README.md

 - Name
 - Type
 - Image
-- Evolution chain, clicking on a Pokémon in the evolution chain take the user to its detail page
+- Evolution chain, clicking on a Pokémon in the evolution chain takes the user to its detail page
 - Base stats
 - Pokémon description
 - Allow users to mark/unmark a Pokémon as a "favorite"

 ## Additional Features

-- Display the Pokémon list in both List and Grid formats
+- Displays the Pokémon list in both List and Grid formats
-- Cache network requests to increase loading speed
+- Caches network requests to increase loading speed

 ## Development Environment